tanersener/mobile-ffmpeg/README.md

 # MobileFFmpeg
-Source code and scripts to build FFmpeg for Android and IOS platform
+Source code and scripts to build FFmpeg for Android and IOS platform; prebuilt libraries for both platforms

 ### 1. Features
 - Builds both Android and IOS